NASA-IMPACT/csdap-bulk-download/README.md

 1. Download the csdap_bulk_download repository to your local machine.

 2. Save the data order .csv file to the same directory as the csdap_bulk_download repository.
+Provide the .csv as the first argument.

 3. Determine if scenes will be filtered (see above).
+Note this is arguments two and three.

 4. Determine the name of the folder that the files will be downloaded to (default name is "Downloads").
-This name should be provided as the last argument when running the script.
+This name should be provided as the fourth argument when running the script.

 5. Navigate to necessary directory:
 `$python download.py --inputcsv --filtercolumn --filtervalue --downloadfolder `